kataph/first-order-model-checker/README.md

 - `-m`, `--model_file`, type: str, Model file location
 - `-a`, `--axioms_file`, type: str, Axioms file location
 - `-o`, `--options`, type: str, nargs = "+", default: [], Options.
 Currently only 'equivalence' and 'range' are supported
 - `-t`, `--timeout`, type: int, default = 10, Timeout of the chosen strategy, in seconds.
-After the timeout the auxillary strategy will be called
+After the timeout the auxillary strategy (which is the equivalence strategy) will be called
 - `-taux`, `--timeout_aux`, type: int, default: 120, Timeout of the auxillary strategy, in seconds.
 - `-nout`, `--no_timeout`, type: bool, default: False, Deactivates the timeout system.
 - `-bof`, `--break_on_false`, type: bool, default: True, If true, which is the default value, the program will stop at the first axiom evaluated as False.